 For example, an old onion is pretty bland, doesn’t produce a very aromatic fragrance, and has a shriveled, dried texture.
 But it is still safe to eat.
 Spoiled onions are moldy, mushy, rotten, and black.

 Old asparagus is just less than optimal (fresh) to use.
-You can use old asparagus in soups or stews, where their lack of texture and flavor won’t be as noticeable as, for example, blanching and serving them clean.
+You can use old asparagus stalks in soups or stews, where their lack of texture and flavor won’t be as noticeable as fresh vegetables by, for example, blanching and serving them clean.

 Now, sometimes the lines are a little blurry.
 So, if you are ever unsure whether or not your asparagus spears are just old or if they are actually spoiled, it is best (and safest) to toss them out.